|There may be a quiz question related to the information on this page.|

 Plagiarism is the act of presenting another person's work or ideas as your own.
 Plagiarism is a serious breach of ethics at UNSW and is not taken lightly.
 Plagiarism is dealt with in more detail on the Plagiarism page of this tutorial.

 There are many different styles of referencing.
 The Current Students website provides information on a selection of referencing styles.

 See an example of the APA referencing style on the Understanding your course resources page, under the Discover tab.

 The main features of Harvard and APA are:

-For more referencing styles and information about how to use them, consult The University of Melbourne Library’s citation guides and the Citation style manuals page, under the Advanced research skills tab.
+For more referencing styles and information about how to use them, consult The University of Melbourne Library’s Re:cite referencing styles and the Citation style manuals page, under the Advanced research skills tab.